starchildluke/astro/src/content/posts/weather-beaten.md

 If you burn anything, it leaves a scar or some visual reminder of its harm.

-And so I realised perhaps I was jsut... weather-beaten.
+And so I realised perhaps I was just... weather-beaten.

 After days, weeks, months, and years of "emotional, physical, and mental exhaustion caused by excessive and prolonged stress", I had my own emotional, physical, and mental scars.
 I've had to weather a lot of personal storms and those traumas have left me as the person I am today.
 I still have a lot of work to do and I need help with a lot of it too.
 How and when I'll get to those are up to me and that annoying thing called _money_ but I'm aware of them at least in principle.
 Falling in love has been both a regenerative force and a reminder of those weather-induced scars and how I need to combat them.
-But these days, the rain does bring me down so much.
+But these days, the rain doesn't bring me down so much.